oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 ![Figure 3.
 Clusters Tab](cluster-view.png "Figure 3.
 Clusters Tab")

 For this document, the oVirt Node and Fedora hosts will be attached to the Default host cluster.
-If you wish to create new clusters, or live migrate virtual machines between hosts in a cluster, see the [oVirt Evaluation Guide](oVirt Evaluation Guide).
+If you wish to create new clusters, or live migrate virtual machines between hosts in a cluster, see the [oVirt Administration Guide](OVirt_Administration_Guide).

 ### Configure Networks